Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Grapevine was a small Texas community in 1953 when Drs.
-Ed and Minnie Lee Lancaster opened Grapevine Clinic and Hospital, the forerunner of the hospital that was to become Baylor Medical Center at Grapevine.
+Ed and Minnie Lee Lancaster opened Grapevine Clinic and Hospital, the forerunner of the hospital that was to become Baylor Scott & White Medical Center – Grapevine.
 The six-bed facility provided patients with general care, low-risk surgeries, obstetrics and 24-hour emergency service.

 In 1960, Dr. Carlton D. Pittard joined the Lancasters at Grapevine Clinic and Hospital.
 Together they established the Ann B. Lancaster Memorial Foundation, which was named in honor of Dr. Ed Lancaster’s mother.